Tennis-Yastremska ineligible for Australian Open after CAS dismisses appeal | Sports-Games

 Tennis-Yastremska ineligible for Australian Open after CAS dismisses appeal

-The Court of Arbitration for Sport (CAS) on Wednesday dismissed an appeal by Ukraine's Dayana Yastremska who was provisionally suspended for doping, leaving her ineligible to play in the Australian Open that begins next week.
+The Court of Arbitration for Sport (CAS) on Wednesday dismissed an appeal by Ukraine's Dayana Yastremska who was provisionally suspended for doping, leaving her ineligible to play in the Australian Open starting next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)